rhizomatics/autoarm/docs/automated_arming.md

 ### Algorithm Conditions

-These defaults will be used if there is no transition defined ( you can override just one of them if you prefer, and the others will remain as default, leave `conditions` empty if you really want to disable the transition).
+The defaults below will be used if there is no transition defined ( you can override just one of them if you prefer, and the others will remain as default, leave `conditions` empty if you really want to disable the transition).